Sage-Bionetworks/sage-monorepo/docs/dev-container.md

 <img src="images/vscode-dev-container.png" height="26">

+To reopen the workspace folder locally, click on the above green button and select `Reopen Folder Locally` or `Reopen Folder in WSL` when developing on Windows with WSL.

 ## Sharing Git credentials with the container

 To run `git` commands that require authentication inside the dev container,